How Do Bounties Impact Our Flop Ranges When Covering?

 Observations

 - Looking at risk premiums, there is a 5.8% RP gap for UTG and a 4.6% RP gap for BB between the two game types.
 In contrast, when we look at CO and BTN playing one another, there is an 8.1% RP gap for the covering player and a 4.6% gap for the covered player.
-From this, we can determine that near the bubble, the bounty power in a PKO has a greater impact on close stacks than on stacks that are more distant from each other.
+Based on this we can see that once a player is covered, the difference in RPs between classic and PKO solutions remains the same regardless of the stack size of the covering opponent.

 - On the flop, we see UTG, who’s covering, c-bet to much larger sizes with the hand classes shown below.
 With BB’s bounty available, UTG is incentivized to build a pot early to force BB all-in on later streets.
 This is mathematically expressed as a negative risk premium in the PKO environment due to the bounty power in the hand outweighing the bubble factor.